What if I told you that you can get a FREE mini-vacation on the way to your destination – and you wouldn’t have to plan a bit of it? Intrigued?

 - You must arrive at the tour desk at least 1 hour before the tour starts (8:00 am for the 9:00 tours and 11:00 am for the 12:00 tour).
 For tours ending at 15:00, flight departure time must be 16:30 or later.
 For the 6-hour tour ending at 18:00, flight departure time must be 19:30 or later.
 See the website’s FAQ page for details.

 You may just be passing through, but this tiny Asian country definitely has a lot to offer.
 Singapore’s multicultural sights, energy and electricity are enthralling.
-You'll visit the major city highlights on the free Singapore tour at Changi Airport.
-It runs a total of six times per day.

 - Passengers can join only one tour during each stopover.